 As we’ve mentioned earlier, stress is the biggest sex killer.
 And if you help your partner cope with stress effectively, it will make you a better love partner.

-According to John Gray, an American relationship counselor, if you allow your man to sit alone and watch their favorite sport or TV show, it will increase their testosterone.
+According to John Gray, an American relationship counselor, allowing your man to sit alone and watch their favorite sport or TV show will increase their testosterone.

 On top of that, they will be more resilient at work and in bed.

 So giving your partner some time and space to do things they enjoy significantly contributes to your sex life.

 Let’s admit women have more reasons (or excuses) to refuse their men to have sex.